Rain0Ash/NetExtender/README.md

 ### .Net Extender

-A biggest general purpose library that contains many different methods and data structures to speed up development with the .Net framework.
+A biggest general purpose library that contains many different extension methods, data structures and utilities to speed up development with the .Net 6.0 Framework.

 **Contains:**
 - **Extension methods for**: